2021 Emmy Nominations: All the Shocking Snubs and Surprises - E! Online

 However, the announcement did have some big surprises.
 For example, we did not expect Aidy Bryant to land a nomination in the Outstanding Lead Actress in a Comedy Series category, but we are so thrilled that she did.

 Unfortunately, the day wasn't a celebration for everyone in Hollywood as some predicted contenders were left off the nominees list.
 Case in point: Bridgerton's Phoebe Dynevor received no love from the Emmys, even though her frequent scene partner Regé-Jean Page did.
-And how was Pedro Pascal left out of the Outstanding Lead Actor in a Drama Series category when The Mandalorian, where he plays the titular role, was nominated for Outstanding Drama Series.
+And how was Pedro Pascal left out of the Outstanding Lead Actor in a Drama Series category when The Mandalorian, where he plays the titular role, was nominated for Outstanding Drama Series?

 Make it make sense!